 I’ve made cold brew coffee with several brewers.
 The first thing I noticed about the Penguin is that the glass is much thicker than the others.
 This is one sturdy cold brewer.
 If you tap the side of this brewer, it won’t go flying off the counter.

-The Penguin Coffee brew steel filter with microscopic holes.
+The Penguin Coffee brew steel filter has microscopic holes.

 Let us make some coffee.